mlcommons/chakra/README.md

 When you open the file with `chrome://tracing`, you will see an execution timeline like the one below.
 ![](doc/timeline_visualizer.png)

-## Execution Graph Feeder (eg_feeder)
+## Execution Trace Feeder (et_feeder)
-This is a graph feeder that feeds dependency-free nodes to a simulator.
+This is a trace feeder that feeds dependency-free nodes to a simulator.
 Therefore, a simulator has to import this feeder as a library.
-Currently, ASTRA-sim is the only simulator that supports the graph feeder.
+Currently, ASTRA-sim is the only simulator that supports the trace feeder.
-You can run execution graphs on ASTRA-sim with the following commands.
+You can run execution traces on ASTRA-sim with the following commands.
 ```
 $ git clone --recurse-submodules git@github.com:astra-sim/astra-sim.git
 $ cd astra-sim